 Divorce is undoubtedly one of the most challenging and emotionally charged experiences a person can go through.
 If you are filing for divorce, there will be a lot of hard decisions and potentially contentious disputes ahead.
 To ensure you are prepared for any challenge thrown your way, retain representation from a Fort Bend County attorney.

-At Jamie Jordan Zand, PLLC, we offer client-focused representation that prioritizes your best interests.
+At Jamie Jordan, PLLC, we offer client-focused representation that prioritizes your best interests.
 We take the time to get to know our clients so we can tailor our services to meet their unique needs.
-When you work with Attorney Jamie Zand, you can achieve peace of mind knowing that your future is in good hands.
+When you work with Sugar Land Divorce Lawyer Jamie Jordan, you can achieve peace of mind knowing that your future is in good hands.

 Personalized Service for Every Type of Divorce

 No two couples are the same – which means no two cases of divorce are the same.
-At Jamie Jordan Zand, PLLC, we provide personalized service for every client we work with.
+At Jamie Jordan, PLLC, we provide personalized service for every client we work with.

 We can assist you with:

-- High net worth divorce: High net worth couples often have more complex issues to work through during a divorce, given the high value of their assets.
-Jamie Jordan Zand, PLLC can help high net worth individuals protect their own assets and obtain their fair share of the marital property.
+High net worth divorce: High net worth couples often have more complex issues to work through during a divorce, given the high value of their assets.
+Jamie Jordan, PLLC can help high net worth individuals protect their own assets and obtain their fair share of the marital property.

-- Military divorce: Military service members often face unique challenges when navigating a divorce.
-Attorney Jamie Zand understands the specific laws governing military divorces and can help you through this complex process.
+Military divorce: Military service members often face unique challenges when navigating a divorce.
+Attorney Jamie Jordan understands the specific laws governing military divorces and can help you through this complex process.

 Grounds for Divorce in Texas

 Texas has various grounds that a couple can use to file for divorce.
 The following includes both no-fault and fault grounds: